Table Rock Guided Hikes

 Every Tuesday, Thursday and Friday: Varied mileage and varied start times.
 Ride leader Rick Berlet, 488-0036.

-Wild Birds Unlimited and the Klamath Bird Observatory lead free bird walks the second Saturday of each month.
+May 10: Wild Birds Unlimited and the Klamath Bird Observatory lead free bird walks the second Saturday of each month.
 The walks are jointly led by an experienced birder from the Klamath Bird Observatory and Katy Reed, owner of Wild Birds Unlimited.
+Call 770-1104 for information.

 Rogue Valley Audubon Society